sasadangelo/code4projects/_posts/2019-06-02-bosh-for-beginners.md

 title: BOSH for Beginners
 slug: bosh-for-beginners
 thumbnail: assets/img/bosh_logo.png
-excerpt: In this article, I would like to give you a brief introduction to Kubernetes and how to deploy applications on it.
+excerpt: In this article, I want to explain what Bosh is, its main concepts, and how to use it practically to deploy software.
+What is BOSH?
+According to Bosh
 categories:
 - Cloud
 - DevOps